theblaisecode/theblaisecode/README.md

 #

 *   🌍  I'm based in Lagos, Nigeria
-*   🧠  I'm currently learning TypeScript
+*   🧠  I'm a JavaScript, TypeScript and React Dev
 *   🚀  I enjoy contributing to open-source
 *   🌐  Explore my portfolio at [TheBlaiseCode Portfolio](https://theblaisecode.netlify.app/)
 *   💻  I am currently open to full-time, contract, or part-time opportunities in Front-End Engineering